malmonacid/price-rest-api/README.md

 ## Intellij run

 1. Create file [application-local.yml content](#application-local-content), and add the secrets that are missing.
-1. Run -> Edit Configurations -> Add New Configuration -> Application
-1. Add the project main class <<Application.java>> to the configuration and confirm (OK).

 1. Set profile active to local -Dspring.profiles.active=local
 1. Finally, select the created configuration and click run/debug.